tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     $ gunzip -c uniprot_sprot.fasta.gz | grep --color=always Homo | less

 If you scroll through the matches you will notice that we have some false positives.
-We can highlight these by performing anther ``grep`` command that finds lines that do not contain the string "sapiens", using the ``--invert-match`` option or the equivalent ``-v`` short option.
+We can highlight these by performing another ``grep`` command that finds lines that do not contain the string "sapiens", using the ``--invert-match`` option or the equivalent ``-v`` short option.